U.S. Supreme Court tackles immigration detention case

 The 9th Circuit decided that immigrants who were later detained after completing their prison time - sometimes years later - could seek bond hearings to argue for their release.

-With the administration’s intensified immigration enforcement, growing numbers of people likely will be detained awaiting deportation.
-The administration also is locked in a fight with so-called sanctuary states and cities that offer protection to illegal immigrants.

-At bond hearings, immigrants can argue that they should be released on the basis that they do not pose a danger to society or are not a flight risk.

-The high court agreed to take up the dispute in March, a month after it curbed the ability of immigrants held in long-term detention during deportation proceedings to argue for their release, overturning another 9th Circuit ruling.
+In another case, the justices in February curbed the ability of immigrants held in long-term detention during deportation proceedings to argue for their release, overturning another 9th Circuit ruling.

+A majority of justices, including Gorsuch, appeared concerned about immigrants being detained without a hearing years after they committed criminal offenses.
+But the sticking point appeared to be how to define what would be a reasonable period of time for immigration agents to detain a person whose criminal sentence is completed.

+In April, Gorsuch joined with the court’s four liberals in a 5-4 ruling in another immigration case that could hinder the Trump administration’s ability to step up the removal of immigrants with criminal records.

-The law in question states that the government can detain convicted immigrants “when the alien is released” from criminal detention.
+The law at issue in Wednesday’s case states that the government can detain convicted immigrants “when the alien is released” from criminal detention.
 Civil rights lawyers for two groups of plaintiffs argued that the language of the law shows that it applies only immediately after immigrants are released.

-Just as former President Barack Obama’s administration had argued, the Trump administration said the government should have the power to detain such immigrants at any time.
+The administration said the government should have the power to detain such immigrants at any time.

-Trump’s biggest court victory on immigration came in June when the justices upheld his ban on people entering the United States from several Muslim-majority countries.
+Cecilia Wang, an American Civil Liberties Union lawyer representing the immigrants, said that the detention should occur within 24 hours.
+Conservative Chief Justice John Roberts questioned such a tight deadline.

 Reporting by Lawrence Hurley; Editing by Will Dunham